-Welcome to the 2014 Conservation Private Land Open To Sportsmen Guide.
-We are again pleased to offer this booklet that allows readers to locate lands open to public hunting across the great state of North Dakota.
+Welcome to the 2015 Private Land Open To Sportsmen Guide.
+This informative publication has been available for the hunting public for a number of years and we are again pleased to provide this booklet that assists in your search for lands open to public hunting across the great state of North Dakota.

-One of the many goals in our PLOTS program is to provide access for hunters, with habitat of the highest quality to attract and hold those animals we love to hunt.
-Hunting is part of North Dakota’s heritage and we want to sustain that history and allow the greatest opportunities we possibly can.
+One of the many goals in our PLOTS program is to provide access for hunters, with habitat of the highest quality to attract and hold animals that we love to hunt.

-North Dakota had a fairly cold winter across much of the state, but for most areas we didn’t receive substantial snowfall, which seems to have been a blessing for most wildlife.
+North Dakota is known for its variable weather patterns.
+Along with habitat, the unpredictable climate is one of the largest factors affecting wildlife populations.
+We had a fairly mild winter across much of the state and most areas didn’t receive substantial snowfall, which seems to have been a blessing for most wildlife.

-The PLOTS program remains popular and, based on surveys, some hunters say they wouldn’t even hunt if it weren’t for PLOTS or other readily available lands.
-It’s apparent that most people responding to the surveys are satisfied with how the program is administered, with close to a 90 percent approval rating of the program.
+The PLOTS program remains popular and, based on past surveys, there are some people who wouldn’t hunt if it weren’t for PLOTS or other readily available lands.

-Knowing that, we still constantly strive to provide a better product and more of it.
-Even so, we also can’t forget about opportunities available on other private lands.
-The vast majority of North Dakota is privately owned and that means most wildlife is on private lands that may not be in the PLOTS program.
-I encourage everyone to get out and meet those people in rural North Dakota who own and labor over those acres.
+As I’ve said before, we can’t forget about the opportunities on other private lands.
+North Dakota is primarily privately owned and that means many of the animals are on private property that may not be in the PLOTS program.
+In many instances, simply asking to hunt may open up more opportunities.
+So I encourage everyone to get out and meet those people in rural North Dakota.

-I continue to emphasize how important it is to respect the land on which you hunt and the game you pursue.
-Also respect fellow hunters in the same area.
-The individuals who have entered into PLOTS agreements with the Game and Fish Department are doing so willingly, but also expect you to treat the land with respect.
+I always emphasize how important it is to respect the land on which you hunt and the game you pursue.
+Also respect your fellow hunters.
+The individuals who have entered into PLOTS agreements with the Game and Fish Department are doing so willingly, but also expect you to treat their land with respect.

 I anticipate another great fall of hunting in North Dakota, but to me a big part of the hunt is the experience and not necessarily the harvest.
-We may not be where we want to be with game populations or PLOTS acreage, but we’re working on both fronts to achieve those goals.
-Get out and enjoy what North Dakota’s outdoors have to offer and you’ll be rewarded for your effort.
+We have a strong hunting heritage in North Dakota, but it’s up to us how we treat it now and in the future.